reactjs/react.dev/src/content/learn/your-first-component.md

 The Component returns an `<img />` tag with `src` and `alt` attributes. `<img />` is written like HTML, but it is actually JavaScript under the hood!
 This syntax is called [JSX](/learn/writing-markup-with-jsx), and it lets you embed markup inside JavaScript.

-Return statements can be written all on one line, as in this component:
+Return statements can be written all on one line, as in this Component:

 ```js
 return <img src="https://i.imgur.com/MK3eW3As.jpg" alt="Katherine Johnson" />;